pekkos/TIL/CSS/properties/scroll-behaviour.md

 [Can I use it?](https://caniuse.com/#search=scroll-behavior)

-See it in acitn in [this CodePen](https://codepen.io/askd/full/WdXOYW)
+See it in action in [this CodePen](https://codepen.io/askd/full/WdXOYW)

 ```
 html {